 Harmony’s Landmark District retains the old world architectural character of an old German village and includes more than 50 buildings.
 Nine area properties are owned by the nonprofit historical society and preservation group, Historic Harmony, which offers tours of the Harmony Museum, a log house and a Harmony Society duplex.
 You can self-tour the Harmonist and Mennonite cemeteries; other sites may be visited by appointment.

 Visitors can see even more preserved buildings as several specialty shops occupy former Harmonist and other structures.
 An enjoyable afternoon can be spent admiring antiques, gifts, florals and decorative accessories that add even more charm to the already charming village.
-While enjoying the merchandise, sip a cup of coffee or savor the sweetness of an ice cream cone.
-And if all of that activity makes you hungry, enjoy lunch or dinner in a former railroad president’s Victorian mansion.
+Enjoy a cup of coffee while enjoying the merchandise.
 You’ll quickly discover that spending an afternoon in Harmony is simply harmonious.